FAQs

 Yes, if you are a UK taxpayer, we can claim Gift Aid on your donations, which is currently 25p for every pound you donate.
 If you did not tell us to claim Gift Aid when you signed up or are no longer a UK taxpayer, please email us at sponsorshipuk@womenforwomen.org.

-If you have any questions about sponsorship, please email us at sponsorshipuk@womenforwomen.org.
+If you have any questions about Stand With Her, please email us at standwithheruk@womenforwomen.org.

-Our sponsors are the heart of our organisation and we would be very sorry to lose your support.
-If you wish to cancel your sponsorship, we ask that you give us 30 days’ notice.
-This will allow us enough time to connect your sister with another sponsor so that we can continue to provide uninterrupted support to her.
+Our Stand With Her supporters are the heart of our organisation and we would be very sorry to lose your support.
+If you wish to cancel your membership, please contact us by emailing standwithheruk@womenforwomen.org.

 Donations